 Philip Elliott was born in Dublin in 1993 and it wasn’t long before the world baffled him.
 He’s the founder and editor-in-chief of Into the Void, and his own writing can be found in various journals in 9 countries.
-His first book, Dreaming in Starlight (CTU Publishing Group), a prose collection of fictional letters from a 26-year-old Southern American named Jeremiah John Watts, was published in early 2017.
+His first book, Dreaming in Starlight (CTU Publishing Group), a prose collection of fictional letters from a 26-year-old Southern American hermit, was published in early 2017.
 Philip has a degree in Ancient Classics, likes to blur the boundaries between fiction’s many genres, and prizes above all writing that is honest and heartfelt.
-He lives in Dublin, where he’s finishing up work on much too many projects, and is any combination of these things: fiction writer, poet, feminist, vegan, Buddhist, atheist, punk rock fanatic & very loose cannon.
+He lives in Dublin, where he hangs out with dogs more often than people, and writes about things that never happened to people who never existed.
 Stalk him at philipelliottfiction.com.

 Amanda Gaines is the nonfiction and poetry editor of Into the Void, and a graduate of WVU’s Creative Writing program.
-She has poetry and prose published in Calliope, Mind Murals, Gravel, Straylight, The Oyez Review, Into the Void and The Meadow.
+She has poetry and prose published in Calliope, Mind Murals, Gravel, Straylight, The Oyez Review, and The Meadow.
 When she’s not reading or writing, she can probably be found watching black and white movies and knitting.
 A born and bred Appalachian, Amanda’s interests include femininity, region, and lineage.